 There is a cumulative effect to being Woken Up With a Start.

 Many moms wake up and hit the ground running.

 Snack time (already?)

 This is #momlife and we wouldn’t trade it for the world, but day in and day out this can be jarring.
 There is something to be said for having a bit of space in the morning where you can gather yourself, pee alone, and think about the day to come.

-The “Day Starts At X” Rule
+A “Day Starts At X” Rule

+This is one of the best daily habits for kids you can adopt.
 Choose a time of day that correlates well with your children’s natural wake up time, and create a rule.